etsy/morgue/README.md

 as well as storing relevant links and graphs.
 This [talk][1] from DevOpsDays NYC 2013 gives an introduction and shows some of its features.

+You can also join `#morgue` on Freenode IRC if you have questions.

 ## Morgue tour

 ### Index page